-Once a teacher signs up (click here for help getting started) and students are connected with PenPals the course begins.
+Once a teacher signs up and students are connected with PenPals the course begins.
 When the course begins:

 8. How are students kept safe?
 As a teacher, will I be able to monitor my students’ exchanges?

 Students are not required to provide personal information such as last names, addresses, emails, or phone numbers.
 PenPal Schools verifies the identity of all teachers to ensure that students are connected with real students of their same age.
 Teachers/education facilitators invite students directly and can review everything written by their students and their PenPals.
+The PenPal Schools team also monitors all exchanges.
 Because we take the safety of our students very seriously, our support team is always available to help resolve any safety issues.
 Please see our Student Safety Protocol guide for more.